-In this post we will discuss about what are activation model in remoting in C#.Net.
-Also you can check out my previous posts on:
+In this post, we will discuss what is activation model in remoting in C#.Net.
+Also, you can check out my previous posts on:

 Remoting supports 2 different Activation Models:

 1. Server Activated Objects(SAO)

 In SAO model object of remote class resides on server Machine and a reference of this object is maintained on the client machine using which clients can invoke the methods of the remote class.
 In the SAO model again 2 types of object mode required for server activation.
 This can be Singleton or SingleCall .

 a.
 Singleton-> In this mode whenever a first request comes from a client, an object of the remote class gets created and it’s reference is given to the client.
 From then every new request coming from a new client, the server provides the reference of the same object which is alredy created , so changes made by one client gets reflected to the other.
 This is used in the development of an application like, “cricket score”,”public chats” etc. A Singleton, on the other hand, only gets one instance created for ALL incoming requests.
 Singleton builds a single object to handle multiple calls allowing data sharing, but limits simultaneous connections

 b.
 Singlecall-> In this mode whenever a request comes from a client one object of the remote class gets created and its reference is given to the client.
 Once the request is served immediately object gets destroyed without allowing to make other request on that object.
 For a new request, a new object gets created again and destroyed.
 This is used in the development of single request application like,”ATM Machines”,”Railway PNR status enquiry” and “Examination Results”.
 This is a very highly secured model used in application development.
 SingleCall builds the object per each call and can accept multiple simultaneous requests, but data can’t be shared between calls.
 Single Call objects are usually not required to store state information, and they cannot hold state information between method calls.

 Client Activated Objects(CAO):